andrejacobs/ajtweet-cli/README.md

                 secret: user_access_secret

 * datastore: Specifies the file to be used for storing the schedued tweets.
 At the moment only a JSON file is supported.
 Please ensure the directories exist before running the app.
+* lockfile: The path of where the lock file will be created.
+The default is ./ajtweet.lock.
 * send.max: The maximum number of tweets to be sent during a call to the `send` command.
 Default value is 10.
 * send.delay: The time in seconds to wait after each tweet before sending the next one.
 Default value is 1 second.
 * authentication: Specify the Twitter API key and secret along with the OAuth 1.0a user access token and secret.
 Please note that you can use environment variables instead as mentioned in the Authentication section.